Customer Preparation Sheets

 Post Treatment Instructions

-• Do not introduce any new or used furniture or any other potentially infested items not previously in unit.
-In most cases, we do NOT recommend that you throw away mattresses, box springs, or furniture, as these items can be inspected and treated successfully.
-The cost of replacing beds and other furniture is something to consider when deciding what works for you.
-It is clear that replacing these items alone will not solve a bed bug problem.
-The decision to replace beds or furniture often depends on their condition and level of infestation within these items, the comfort of the tenant, and whether or not the tenant can afford replacement.
+In most cases, we do NOT recommend throwing away mattresses, box springs, or furniture, as these items can be inspected and treated successfully.
+When deciding what works for you, the cost of replacing beds and other furniture is something to consider.
+Replacing these items alone will not solve a bed bug problem.
+The decision to replace beds or furniture often depends on their condition and level of infestation within these items, your comfort, and whether you can afford a replacement.

 IMPORTANT NOTICE: